FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Web_Scraping_with_Beautiful_Soup_in_Python.md

 ---
+description: In this article, we will look at how to use Beautiful Soup for web scraping in Python
+imgSrc: /imgs/2023/262205434.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-02-10T08:30:57.000Z'
+tags: []
 title: Web Scraping with Beautiful Soup in Python
-pubDate: "2024-02-10T08:30:57.000Z"
-description: "In this article, we will look at how to use Beautiful Soup for web scraping in Python"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Web Scraping with Beautiful Soup in Python

 Web scraping is a technique for extracting data from websites.
 It involves making HTTP requests to web pages and parsing the HTML content to retrieve the desired information.
 Beautiful Soup is a popular and easy-to-use Python library for web scraping.
 In this article, we will look at how to use Beautiful Soup for web scraping in Python.